Turmeric vs Salicylic Acid: Which Is Better for Acne?

 Combined Routine Timeline

 Week 1-2: Salicylic acid begins unclogging pores.
-Some purging (temporary breakouts) is normal.
+Some purging is normal.
 Turmeric reduces purge severity.

 Week 3-4: New breakouts decrease noticeably.
-Existing pimples heal faster with less redness thanks to turmeric.
+Existing pimples heal faster with less redness.

 Week 6-8: Significant clearing achieved.
 Post-acne marks begin fading.
-Skin texture improves overall.
+Skin texture improves.

-Week 12+: Optimal results.
-Continue maintenance routine.
-Dark marks continue fading with consistent turmeric use.
+Week 12+: Optimal results with continued use.
+Dark marks keep fading with consistent turmeric use.

 What Affects Your Results